L. D. Ottinger

-Lloyd Doth "L. D." Ottinger (born December 30, 1938) is an American former professional stock car racing driver.
+Lloyd Doth Ottinger (born December 30, 1938) is an American former professional stock car racing driver.
 He raced occasionally in the NASCAR Winston Cup Series during his career.
 Driving the Black Diamond Coal No. 2 Chevy, he was a champion in the NASCAR Late Model Sportsman series, predecessor of the Busch Grand National Series.

 Cup Series

 Ottinger made his major NASCAR debut in 1966, where he drove for Ken Carpenter at Smoky Mountain Raceway.
 He started 21st in the 29-car field, but finished 28th after a crash on lap 33.

 Ottinger's next start came in 1973 at Bristol Motor Speedway.
-He drove the #45 Chevy for James Bryant.
+He drove the No. 45 Chevy for James Bryant.
 Starting from the eleventh position, Ottinger made his way through the field to the second position.
 His next start was at Talladega a few weeks later.
-Driving the #02 Lonesome Pine Raceway Chevy, Ottinger started 26th and finished tenth.
-At another race at Charlotte, Ottinger had to settle for a 27th place finish after his engine expired.
+Driving the No. 02 Lonesome Pine Raceway Chevy, Ottinger started 26th and finished tenth.
+At another race at Charlotte, Ottinger had to settle for a 27th-place finish after his engine expired.

 Ottinger made four starts in 1974.
 However, he did not finish any of the races and the best he could muster was a 25th at both Bristol events.

-Ottinger made his last Cup race in 1984, driving for Ron Benfield and the #98 Levi Garrett team, replacing the recently released Joe Ruttman for two races.
+Ottinger made his last Cup race in 1984, driving for Ron Benfield and the No. 98 Levi Garrett team, replacing the recently released Joe Ruttman for two races.
 He finished 21st and 22nd at Charlotte and North Wilkesboro Speedway, respectively.